-Property name Description Data type Distant Orienta hion Novemer nt Identity Location A Individual entity 11 Name Identifier of the tracked entity string 1 12 IsVisible True if entity is visible to the tracking system bool 13 Location Position in world coordinates Point3D 14 Velocity Current velocity of the entity's movement double 15 Acceleration Acceleration double 16 RotationAngle Orientation in the horizontal plane (parallel to the ground) of the space double 17 [Roll/Azimuth/Incline]Angle The orientation angles (roll, azimuth, incline) double 18 Pointers Access to all pointing rays (e.g., forward, backward) Array [] 19 Markers/Joints Access individual tracked markers or joints Array [] B Relationships R1 Distance Distance between entities A and B double R2 ATowardsB, BTowardsA Whether entity A is facing B, or B is facing A bool R3 Angle, HorizontalAngle, Angle between front normal vectors (or angle between horizontal planes) double between R4 Parallel, ATangentalToB, Geometric relationships between entities A and B bool two entities A and B R5 [Incline/Azimuth/Roll]Difference Difference in incline, azimuth, or roll of A and B double R6 VelocityDifference Difference of A's and B's velocity double R7 AccelerationDifference Difference of A's and B's acceleration double R8 [X/Y/Z]VelocityAgrees True if X/Y/Z velocity is similar between A and B bool R9 [X/Y/Z]AccelerationAgrees True if X/Y/Z acceleration is similar bool R10 Collides, Contains True if the two volumes collide, or if volume A contains volume of B bool R11 Nearest The nearest point of A's volume relative to B Point3D 1.1 1 Pointing Relationships between A and B P1 PointsAt Pointing ray of A intersects with volume of B bool P2 PointsToward A points in the direction of B (w/ or w/o intersection) bool P3 IntersectionDegree Angle between ray and front facing surface of B double P4 DisplayPoint Intersection point in screen/pixel coordinates Point2D P5 Intersection Intersection point in world coordinates Point3D 1 1 - P6 Distance Length of the pointing ray double P7 IsTouching A is touching B (pointing ray length ~ 0) bool - erties are available for him to use.
-Steve finds this visual overview particularly important to his initial design, as he is still investigating the possible mappings of proxemic relationship to system behaviour.
-In later stages, he will also use this monitoring tool to test and debug his program.
+Property name Description Data type Distant e Orientatir in lden tity Location Individual entity 11 Name Identifier of the tracked entity string 12 IsVisible True if entity is visible to the tracking system bool 13 Location Position in world coordinates Point3D 14 Velocity Current velocity of the entity's movement double 15 Acceleration Acceleration double 16 RotationAngle Orientation in the horizontal plane (parallel to the ground) of the space double 17 [Roll/Azimuth/Incline]Angle The orientation angles (roll, azimuth, incline) double 18 Pointers Access to all pointing rays (e.g., forward, backward) Array [] 19 Markers/Joints Access individual tracked markers or joints Array [ ] Relationships between two entities A and B R1 Distance Distance between entities A and B double R2 ATowardsB, BTowardsA Whether entity A is facing B, or B is facing A bool R3 Angle, HorizontalAngle, Angle between front normal vectors (or angle between horizontal planes) double R4 Parallel, ATangentalToB, Geometric relationships between entities A and B bool R5 [Incline/Azimuth/Roll]Difference Difference in incline, azimuth, or roll of A and B double ī R6 VelocityDifference Difference of A's and B's velocity double R7 AccelerationDifference Difference of A's and B's acceleration double R8 [X/Y/Z]VelocityAgrees True if X/Y/Z velocity is similar between A and B bool R9 [X/Y/Z]AccelerationAgrees True if X/Y/Z acceleration is similar bool R10 Collides, Contains True if the two volumes collide, or if volume A contains volume of B bool R11 Nearest The nearest point of A's volume relative to B Point3D Pointing Relationships between A and B P1 PointsAt Pointing ray of A intersects with volume of B bool P2 PointsToward A points in the direction of B (w/ or w/o intersection) bool P3 IntersectionDegree Angle between ray and front facing surface of B double ī P4 DisplayPoint Intersection point in screen/pixel coordinates Point2D P5 Intersection Intersection point in world coordinates Point3D 1 1 P6 Distance Length of the pointing ray double P7 IsTouching A is touching B (pointing ray length ~ 0) bool chical list of properties showing the item's current status (e.g., its location, or orientation).
+When Steve selects any of these properties, the monitoring window shows the corresponding value (e.g., the current position as a 3D Vector, or the velocity; Fig 2k).
+Part A of Table 1 shows an overview of the most important available properties.